ray-project/ray/doc/source/cluster/guide.rst

 It does this by taking into consideration:

 * User specified hard limits (min/max workers).
-* User specified node types (nodes in a ray cluster do _not_ have to be homogenous).
+* User specified node types (nodes in a Ray cluster do _not_ have to be homogenous).
-* Information from the ray core's scheduling layer about the current resource usage/demands of the cluster.
+* Information from the Ray core's scheduling layer about the current resource usage/demands of the cluster.
 * Programatic autoscaling hints.